Heanor Town F.C.: History

 Heanor were Central Combination runners-up in 1933–34 and went on win the league the following season.
 When the league folded in 1936, the club joined the Notts Amateur Combination.
 Following World War II they did not reform until 1951, when a team was entered to the Derby & District Amateur League.
 They moved up to the Notts Alliance the following season after moving to the Sir John Warren Ground in Loscoe, and after merging with the financially stricken Heanor Athletic in January 1953, Town took Athletic's place in Division One of the Central Alliance for the 1953–54 season.
 League reorganisation in 1956 led to the league being split into regional first divisions, with Heanor winning Division One North in 1956–57 and 1957–58.
 The following season saw their first appearance in the first round of the FA Cup in the 20th century, with a record crowd of 6,511 seeing the club lose 5–1 at home to Carlisle United.
 They were Division One North runners-up in 1959–60, before rejoining the Midland League in 1961.
 Another FA Cup first round appearance in 1963–64 ended with a 3–1 defeat at Bradford Park Avenue.

 Heanor finished as runners-up in the Midland League in 1967–68 and 1968–69, before leaving to join the Premier Division of the West Midlands (Regional) League in 1972.
 They were Premier Division runners-up in their first season in the league, but returned to the Midland League after two seasons.
 When the league merged with the Yorkshire League to form the Northern Counties East League in 1982, Heanor were placed in the Premier Division.
 However, in 1986 they left the league to join the new Supreme Division of the Central Midlands League.
 They were Supreme Division runners-up in 1989–90, 1990–91 and 1992–93 before winning the league in 1994–95 and again in 1996–97.

 In 2008 Heanor were founder members of the East Midlands Counties League.
 They were league champions in 2011–12, earning promotion to the Premier Division of the Northern Counties East League.
 After three seasons back in the league, the club were transferred to the Premier Division of the new Midland League in 2014.
 At the end of the 2017–18 season they took voluntary demotion to the East Midlands Counties League despite finishing in mid-table.
 In 2021 the club were promoted to the Premier Division North of the United Counties League based on their results in the abandoned 2019–20 and 2020–21 seasons.

+Colours

+The club has worn black and white striped shirts since at least 1896, although in the 1950s wore black shirts with white collars and cuffs, and white shorts.